SumReflex Math tools

 Download

-Match Tally Marks to Numbers A tally practice sheet where children read grouped marks and connect each group to its numeral.
+Match Tally Marks to Numbers Learners count the tally marks carefully and match each group of marks to the correct number.

 Download